cognitedata/cognite-sdk-js/samples/react/msal-browser-react/README.md

 ## Prerequisite

-Make sure you have read the [prerequisite-guide](../../README.md#prerequisite) before continuing.
+Make sure you have read the [prerequisite-guide](../../README.md#prerequisites) before continuing.
+You may also need to create a SPA app registration in Azure Active Directory for the necessary environment variables.

 ## Install